J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

 ## Analysis

-- contract for managing pigeons of differet tiers (junio, associate, senior)
+- contract for managing pigeons of different tiers (junio, associate, senior)
 - pigeons have to fulfill tasks to increase their points

 ### Functions